 There are a number of other options available to the student interested in pursuing an engineering degree by way of Houghton College.
 Any questions should be directed to the Department of Physics and Earth Science.

-ENGLISH (MAJOR)
+ENGLISH (major and minor)

 Department of English and Communication: Douglas Gaerte, chair